-Newer technologies are predicted to improve the lifespan of modern joint replacements to 30 years and beyond.
+Newer technology keeps people active longer and are predicted to improve the lifespan of modern joint replacements to 30 years and beyond.
 It is now possible to do these operations on younger, more active patients, and feel good about the long term prospects.

 Active people are living longer and are able to enjoy sports and physical activities well after their “fifties.”
 Orthopedic surgeons are enjoying increased success at replacing human joints with better and longer lasting technologies.
 Space age bio-materials and computer assisted improvements are now helping patients with joint pains and arthritis live a better and more active life.
 Most people over 50 know a friend or relative who has had a total hip or total knee replacement.
 Newer technologies are predicted to improve the lifespan of modern joint replacements to 30 years and beyond.
 It is now possible to do these operations on younger, more active patients, and feel good about the long term prospects.
 Previous recommendations to avoid certain sports and labor are changing as we see patients with joint replacements doing better enjoying activities such as tennis, golf, and skiing.